dankctb/GPUNetBench/MP/README.md

 ## Compilation

-The code is compiled in the executibile file provided.
-L1 cache is disabled throught '-dlcm=cg' flag to correctly perform only L2 accesses.
+The code is compiled with the provided `Makefile`.
+L1 cache is disabled throught `-dlcm=cg` flag to correctly perform only L2 accesses.
 It will be compiled for CC7.0 (Volta V100)
--DENABLE_ALL_SM flag is used to skip selection of SMs.
+`-DENABLE_ALL_SM` flag is used to skip selection of SMs.

 ## Usage